 "Doglike Hyenadons come through an anomaly in the basement of a stately home and when the team go to investigate they meet ex-ARC worker Jenny Lewis,who is about to get married in the hall.
 It is a true epiphany for Jennifer's groom,unaware of her background,as he and other terrified guests watch Jenny and her old colleagues push the creatures back through the portal.
 Jess saves Becker from being killed by a booby trap rigged up by Ethan,whose police record from 1900 shows him to be a wanted assassin and anarchist in his own time.
 Matt learns that Emily was once the subject of a marriage of convenience before promising his expiring father, Gideon,that he will catch Ethan."

-On this day in 2016, Fox TV's Second Chance aired "From Darkness, The Sun."
-This served as the third episode in the program's only season, and here's the plot summary as provided by IMDB.com:
+On this day in 2016 (in the U.S.), Fox TV's Second Chance aired "From Darkness, The Sun."
+Officially, this served as the third episode in the program's only season, and here's the plot summary as provided by IMDB.com:

 "Pritchard tries to prove to Duval that he was a better police officer and man than his son ever knew.
 Meanwhile, he and Duval go up against a deadly psycho and another father-son duo that is out to cause trouble."